 Local Deployment

-Complete Mac Mini Clawdbot Setup Guide
+Complete Mac Mini Openclaw Setup Guide

-Why Choose Mac Mini for Clawdbot?
+Why Choose Mac Mini for Openclaw?

 • Energy Efficient: Uses only 5-10W at idle, keeping electricity costs low